sinanislekdemir/bbee/README.md

 I wrote this little script to help me out with little C or C++ codes.

+It basically crawls for sources, compiles and links the objects either to executable binary or to static library.
+(I love static libraries)

 Sometimes I do not want to spend time writing Makefile scripts

 thus while sending some sample codes to ppl, I include this.